You can also study this course:

-Taught by industry experts and split between our High Wycombe and BNU teaching base at Pinewood Studios, you’ll study this dynamic course in the heart of a world-renowned working studio.
+Taught by industry experts and split between our High Wycombe campus and BNU teaching base at Pinewood Studios, you’ll study this dynamic course in the heart of a world-renowned working studio and graduate with a portfolio of work to display your talent.

 Why study this subject?